Return to site

 Section image

 The skills I took from football didn’t stay on the field.
 They followed me into the water.
-They followed me into learning how to surf.
-And they followed me into learning how to coach myself and others.
+Into the canoe.
+Into every conversation I have with an athlete today.

 Maxie taught me how to use my breath to hit hard and play with intensity.
 That was the breakthrough.
 The rest was history.